marbotte/sr_cce/extraction/viewExtraction.md

 **Data**: NA

-**Analysis**: Descriptive statistics were employed to understand the students’ attitudes of cli- mate change and perceptions of their parents’ opinions on climate change.
-Chi- square tests (p \< .05) were used to compare the proportion of response differences between treatment (SQ1) and control group (SQ2) on student attitudes, beliefs about parents’ attitudes toward climate change, and demographic backgrounds.
+**Analysis**: Descriptive statistics were employed to understand the students’ attitudes of climate change and perceptions of their parents’ opinions on climate change.
+Chi-square tests (p \< .05) were used to compare the proportion of response differences between treatment (SQ1) and control group (SQ2) on student attitudes, beliefs about parents’ attitudes toward climate change, and demographic backgrounds.

 **Results**: NA